masonNick/InternetSecurity/README.md

 # Internet Security
 My project for CS445 - Internet Security, will be focused on embedding self-created certificates to the trusted Cas list.
-I will attempt to provide implementation of this functionality and a detailed report on how it works, explaining key concepts.
+I will attempt to provide functional implementation and a detailed report on how it works, explaining key concepts.

 **To do list**
 - (1) Code Implementation